SaifullahMnsur/random-cf-problem-chrome-extension/README.md

 - `popup.html`: Structures and styles the popup interface
 - `popup.js`: Manages the extension’s functionality and API interaction
 - `icon16.png`, `icon48.png`, `icon128.png`: Extension icons (included in the repository)
+- `index.html`: GitHub Pages landing page with a download button and screenshots
+- `popup-ui.png`, `uses.png`: Static screenshots of the extension UI

 ## Troubleshooting
 - **No problems found**: Widen your difficulty range or adjust tags—some combinations may yield no results